Email:

 One of the main issues is associated, especially in the process of natural gas and biogas purification, to the presence of CO2, which promotes membrane softening and exhibits a non-ideal behavior engaging competition with the other gases.
 Such aspects require tailored and time consuming experiments.

-In this activity, experimental data are collected with a sophisticated equipment which allows to monitor the behavior of binary and ternary mixtures in high performance membranes.
+In this activity, experimental data are collected with a sophisticated equipment which allows to monitor the behavior of binary and ternary mixtures (for the first time!) in high performance membranes.
 The data are used to generate generalized relationships and provide validation to predictive thermodynamic and molecular models which can extend the experimental results in wide operative ranges and offer a fundamental insight of the process.

 The results of such project will allow engineers to design and select more efficient membrane process conditions and materials, and expand the range of application of membrane technologies.